Surf's Up, NYC

 Get Your Gear

-If you surf up an appetite in Queens, head to Rockaway Taco, the favored hangout—open each year from Memorial Day through October—for starving surfers, just a few blocks from the larger of the two beaches.
+If you surf up an appetite in Queens, head to Rockaway Taco, the favored hangout—open each year from May through October—for starving surfers, just a few blocks from the larger of the two beaches.
 The menu of authentic Mexican fare is short and sweet, composed mostly of various tacos and quesadillas, plus fried plantain chips and fresh guacamole.
 The folks at Rockaway Taco have obviously chosen quality over quantity, and that format has attracted customers from the boroughs and beyond.

 Watch and Learn